jeanbaptistemora/fluidattacks-universe2/docs/src/docs/squad/support/talk-hacker.md

 1. To find this option,
   you need to enter one of your
-  groups on the ASM and click on the question mark icon on the top-right corner of the screen.
+  groups on the ARM and click on the question mark icon on the top-right corner of the screen.